 Beginning the project with an exploration of taste memories through a neighbourhood taste survey, 7 Common unfolded through various forms of research, gatherings and tastings in collaboration with Queens based partners: food artists, activists, vendors, importers, and enthusiasts together; collectively examining artistic and critical strategies within food, culture and commuting in the neighbourhoods along the 7 Train.
 Documentation of the events can be found below.

 7 Common is generously supported by Konstnärsnämnden -The Swedish Arts Grants Committee and Wales Arts International.

-As an exploration of taste memories, Case Studios are hosting a shared meal in the Flux Gallery.
-As part of research project 7 Common, the group have been collecting responses at each stop along the 7 Train, between Flushing Main Street and Vernon BLVD - Jackson Ave asking questions such as ‘How would you describe your neighbourhood using taste?’ and ‘What does your food heritage mean to you?’.
-This meal experience will be shaped by the collected responses.
+As an exploration of taste memories, Case Studios hosted a meal experience in the Flux Gallery on November 18th in response to a neighbourhood taste survey asking questions such as ‘How would you describe your neighbourhood using taste?’ and ‘What does your food heritage mean to you?’.
+An online version of the survey can be found here:

 Case Studios is a collective of:

 Louise Hobson is an independent curator and producer based in Cardiff, Wales.
 She is currently working as a researcher, a producer of public commissions and placemaking projects and the curator of Litmus, a 12-month programme of artist commissions at Oriel Davies in Newtown, Mid Wales.
 Louise’s curatorial practice focusses on supporting artists to explore emerging strands of research and develop new works for public exhibition.